bitcoinbrink/website/_posts/2021-03-26-donate-bitcoin.md

 - Your tax deduction will be for the full market value of the Bitcoin, rather than the amount after paying capital gains tax.

-The two common ways to donate Bitcoin to nonprofits are through a donor-advised fund, or directly (which may require a value appraisal).
+The two common ways to donate Bitcoin to nonprofits are directly (which may require a value appraisal), or through a donor-advised fund.
 This post describes both methods.

+### Donate Bitcoin Directly to Brink

+If you'd like to donate Bitcoin directly to Brink, while receiving the tax benefit, then here are some general steps needed to complete the process.
+Please note that is for information purposes only and is not tax advice!

+1. Consult with a tax professional who is familiar with your individual tax situation.
+They can guide you through this process such as completing the required [IRS Form 8283][IRS Form 8283].

+2. Email [donate@brink.dev][donate email] to let us know the amount you'd like to donate and your contact information (necessary for our bookkeeping and compliance requirements).

+3. We will email you an invoice with payment options.

+4. If the donation amount exceeds $5,000, contact a qualified appraiser before the completion of Part 1 of Form 8283.
+Two firms that offer appraisal of cryptocurrency assets are [Charitable Solutions LLC][Charitable Solutions LLC] and [Crypto Appraisers][Crypto Appraisers].
+This is not an endorsement of these firms!
+As with any financial transaction, you should consult a professional to guide you.

+5. Once the form has been completed by the appraiser, send it to [donate@brink.dev][donate email].
+We'll fill out part V of the form and return to you.
+Your tax professional can guide you on next steps.

 ### Donor-Advised Funds